beastgetssavvy13/wfh-it-logger-app/README.md

 # Work From Home IT Logger
 :ticket:Logging Changes Required on Modules with Added Technichians.This application is made using Node J| Express js s as a backend.<br>
 :ticket: Work from Home React-Redux app to track IT department tasks and issues<br>

 :ticket: Uses JSON-Server as a mock backend<br>

 :hammer_and_wrench: Used Material Icons and Google Public API

 <!-- The following paragraph should be kept synchronized with the description in appinfo/info.xml -->
-React app to track IT department tasks and issues.
+React-Redux app to track IT department tasks and issues.
 Uses JSON-Server as a mock backend.

 ## :rocket: Installation